 In The Good Karma Diet I go into more detail about the good karma I received after eliminating animal products from my plate.
 To this day my energy levels are higher, my thoughts clearer, my digestive system healthy, my skin glowing, and my passion ignited.

 The Good Karma Diet is a truly fantastic book full of other good karma stories, words of wisdom, and healthy living inspiration.
-You can go out and buy it right now, or you can enter to win the book right here, right now!

 Have you made chia seed pudding before?
 What’s your favorite way to make and top it?!

 - 1 1/2 cup non-dairy milk I did a blend of coconut and soy milk